 In addition to checking the baby and observing a breastfeed, during these visits mothers should be checked for general well-being; assessment of bladder comfort and control, bowel function, healing of any perineal or abdominal wound, headache, fatigue, back pain, perineal pain and perineal hygiene, breast pain, uterine tenderness and bleeding.
 Emotional well-being, family and social support, and mother’s coping strategies as she adjusts to life with her baby should also be discussed.
 At 10-14 days all mums should be assessed for postnatal depression and birth trauma and referred for appropriate treatment and follow-up if indicated.

 In the UAE you will have to make your own arrangements for the first 2 postnatal visits with a doctor or midwife, and midwives are probably your best option as they have the expertise and the time to provide all the education and counseling which is required.
-In Dubai, Cooper Health Clinic, Healthbay Polyclinic and Babies and Beyond all offer midwifery home or clinic visits for both mother and baby and are highly recommended.
+In Dubai, Healthbay Polyclinic and Babies and Beyond both offer midwifery home or clinic visits for both mother and baby and are highly recommended.
 In Abu Dhabi you can find similar care from BAYTI Baby home healthcare.
 Your pregnancy and birth package should include a 6-week postnatal check-up with your doctor, but not all OBs will actually examine you or check all these things as thoroughly as they could.
 Be persistent in requesting a thorough physical exam and complete assessment after the postnatal period--it's absolutely essential for your lifelong health and well-being.

 My next post will cover what to look out for in your new baby in the early days and weeks after birth.
 What surprised you most about the postnatal period?
 I would love to hear about your experiences.